cloudfoundry-incubator/cf-extensions/README.md

 # CF-Extensions

+## TL;DR

 The [`cloudfoundry-incubator/cf-extensions`](https://cloudfoundry-incubator/cf-extensions) is a Golang GitHub bot that runs periodically as a CloudFoundry Golang app and updates the [`data`](/data) and [`docs`](/docs) directory of this repository.

-The `data` folder contains the JSON databases of all discovered extensions (tracked and untracked) as well as the official list of extensions that are accepted and have statuses.
+The [`data`](/data) folder contains the JSON databases of all discovered extensions ([tracked](/data/projects.json) and [untracked](/data/untracked_projects.json)) as well as the official [list](/docs/projects.md) of extensions that are accepted and have statuses.

 The [`docs`](/docs) folder contains generated docs for the catalog of projects.
+The primary generated doc is the list of projects with [statuses](/data/projects_status.json).

+The following [presentation](https://docs.google.com/presentation/d/1IUklOnUDFuwOqYdez1c0wzM76NZsI94GKI3dbw6RZBY/) and video is from the August 2017 CAB call and gives more quick overview of this project, short demo, and its goals.

+## Details

+The `cf-extensions` periodically runs (daily) to discover new CF-Extensions project and engage with them in a small workflow to collect metadata.
+With collected metadata and official status information, the bot dynamically generates curated lists of the projects with information useful to the CF community.

 The following diagram summarizes the work done by the `cf-extensions` bot each time it runs.

 ![CF-Extensions bot workflow](/docs/images/cf-extensions-bot-flowchart.png?raw=true "cf-extensions bot run process")